Infrastructure and Instrumentation

 Ocean Current Meter collects three-component ocean currents that can be used to constrain oceanographic pressure gradients, contributing to pressure geodesy, and contribute to an understanding of seismic noise that might be confused with tremor.
 Instrument specifics:

-Self-Calibrating Pressure Recorder collects a time-series of calibrated pressure that can be used to measure secular vertical strain and detect slow slip events.
+Self-Calibrating Pressure Recorder (SCPR) collects a time-series of calibrated pressure that can be used to measure secular vertical strain and detect slow slip events.
 It calibrates itself by utilizing a valve to periodically switch redundant pressure gauges from measuring ambient pressure to calibrate them against a piston gauge, a laboratory apparatus that generates a reference pressure.
 Instrument specifics: Designed and built by scientists and engineers at Scripps.

-Geodetic and Seismic Sensor Module collects a time-series of calibrated pressure that can be used to measure secular vertical strain and detect slow slip events.
+Geodetic and Seismic Sensor Module (GSSM) collects a time-series of calibrated pressure that can be used to measure secular vertical strain and detect slow slip events.
 It employs the A-0-A methods in which the reference pressure for calibrations is the internal housing pressure measured by an accurate barometer.
 It is a simpler instrument than the SCPR that includes a low-noise three-component quartz crystal accelerometer that can measure platform tilt and serves as a backup to the seismic sensors.
 Instrument specifics: